Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: A comparative numerical review of some available schemes

 If $r+\sigma^2/2<0$ it is straightforward to see that $\expect{(u(t)^2}\to 0$ as $t\to \infty$ and that the (fixed step) explicit Euler method is only stable if $0<\Dt<-2(r+\sigma^2/2)/r^2$.
 The drift and diffusion are both linear functions, so there is no need for either taming or adaptivity to control growth from a nonlinear term; indeed in this example the semi-implicit adaptive and fully drift implicit schemes co-coincide if $A=r$ and $f(u)=0$.

-However it is instructive to compare the explicit schemes to the implicit schemes.
-We take $r=-8$ and $\sigma=3$ so that the explicit Euler method is unstable for $\Dt=0.25$ and $\Dt=0.5$ and in \Cref{fig:GBM} we plot two sample paths one with $\hmax=0.25$ (a) and $\hmax=0.5$ (b).
-Although the tamed schemes control growth from the linear instability we observe that can come at a price of bounded oscillations.
-In (a) we include in the increment tamed scheme its positivity preserving mechanism, observing spurious growth.
-In (b) we exclude the mechanism and observe oscillation on the grid between positive and negative values.
+However it is instructive to compare the explicit schemes to the implicit schemes ({\tt Adaptive IEM} and {\tt Drift Implicit}).
+We take $r=-8$ and $\sigma=3$ so that the explicit Euler method is unstable for $\Dt=0.25$ and $\Dt=0.5$.
+In Fig. \ref{fig:GBM} we plot the error squared, $|u(t_n)-Y_n|^2$, of two sample paths one with $\hmax=0.25$ (a) and $\hmax=0.5$ (b).
+Although the tamed and projected schemes control growth from the linear \noteB{instability, we observe that this control} can come at a price of bounded oscillations.